Para Bellum Arms Enhanced AR-15 Bolt Carrier Groups

 Nitride?
 No thank you.

 Finally, we want to acknowledge a specific finish that we did NOT use in any of our BCGs, just so you understand that it was a conscious choice.
-We knew, out of the gate, that we didn’t want nitride in our BCGs, by any name (salt bath, QPQ, melonite, etc.).
+We knew, out of the gate, that we didn’t want nitride in our BCGs, by any name (salt bath, FNC, QPQ, melonite, etc.).
+We will not get into all of the technical details here (there are so many reasons), but suffice to say that nitride is not the best finish for the BCG.

 Hard chrome is the Mil-Spec finish for the bore of the carrier and the lining of the gas key.
 The Mil-Spec calls for hard chrome for good reason.
-We walked through all of the stresses that are experienced by the BCG.
-A few of these are relevant to this chrome lining: the scorching hot gas, the high pressure, the friction of metal-on-metal, the impact of the gas key on the gas tube.
-So why chrome?
+The carrier and gas key see a lot of abuse: scorching hot gas, high pressures, the friction of metal-on-metal, the impact of the gas key on the gas tube.

 Hard chrome is an electroplated finish that is deposited on the surface of the metal.
-Is is extremely hard and durable, and (importantly) is temperature stable.
+Is is very hard and durable, and (importantly) is temperature stable.

-Conversely, the nitride finish becomes soft above around 900 degrees Fahrenheit.
+Conversely, the nitride finish softens and begins to degrade/diffuse above 900° Fahrenheit.
 This is a relatively low temperature for the path of hot gas in an AR.
-While most shooters won’t shoot enough to get the BCG hot enough to soften the nitride, we don’t like the limitation.
+While most shooters won’t shoot enough to get the BCG hot enough to soften the nitride, we don’t like the limitation (we don’t want to apply the disclaimer “not suitable for sustained or full auto fire” on our BCGs).

 In summary, we refused to compromise the durability and longevity of our BCGs with nitride, just because it is cheap and looks nice.
 Nitride may find a good home in some places on the AR; but our BCG is not one of them.